What are the Different Types of Leaves in Plants and Trees

 b) Pinnately compound leaf

-Leaflets arranged symmetrically along the center of the leaf, where each leaflet appears to be pinned or attached to the midrib to have a feather-like in appearance.
+They are leaflets arranged symmetrically along the center of the leaf, where each leaflet appears to be attached or pinned to the midrib making the leaf look like a feather.

-Depending on the number of times pinned, pinnately compound leaves are categorized into the following types: i) unipinnate (single leaflets attached to the midrib), ii) bipinnate (single leaflets are pinnately compound) and, iii) tripinnate (leaflets are bipinnate).
+Depending on the number of times the leaflet is attached to the midrib, pinnately compound leaves are categorized into the following types: i) unipinnate – single compound leaf attached to the midrib in an opposite fashion, ii) bipinnate – single leaflets of the unipinnate leaf gets replaced with unipinnate leaves and, iii) tripinnate – single leaflets of the unipinnate leaf gets replaced with bipinnate leaves.

-Types of Leaves Based on What Plants and Trees They are Found in
+Types of Leaves Based on the Plants and Trees They are Found in

-ii) Leaves of conifer – Found in fir, pine
+2) Leaves of conifer – Found in plants such as fir and pine

-iii) Leaves of angiosperm – Leaves of common flowering plants
+3) Leaves of angiosperm – Leaves of common flowering plants such as rose, dahlia and, sunflower